Elements of a Green Bathroom

 While kitchens use the most energy in a typical home, bathrooms use the most water.
 According to the U.S. EPA, a family of four could save more than 16,000 gallons of water per year simply by replacing a traditional toilet with a high-efficiency toilet.

 "A lot of what makes a bathroom green has to do with water savings," says Sean Ruck, spokesperson for the National Kitchen & Bath Association.
 "And consumers can easily incorporate a lot of items that don't look or perform any differently than traditional materials, for about the same price."

-Since 1994, federal standards have required toilets, showerheads and faucets to use less water, so if you replace pre-1994 fixtures with new ones, you'll save water right from the start.
+Over 20 years ago, federal standards changes requiring toilets, showerheads and faucets to use less water.
+So if you still have pre-1994 fixtures, you'll save water right from the start if you replace them.
 Low-flow toilets got a well-deserved bad rap for poor performance when those standards first came out, but newer models have largely fixed the problems.

-If you're still worried about getting a lemon, research your options at the Saving Water Partnership's list of FlushStar toilets (those that meet certain performance criteria) at http://www.savingwater.org/docs/FlushStar.pdf.
+If you're still worried about getting a lemon, research your options at the Saving Water Partnership's list of Watersense toilets (those that meet certain performance criteria) at www.savingwater.org.